quixio/quix-docs/docs/integrations/databases/influxdb/replacing-flux.md

 # Replacing Flux with Quix Streams

-You can use Quix Streams as a replacement for Flux to process your time series data in conjunction with InfluxDB.
+You can use Quix Streams as a [replacement for Flux](https://docs.influxdata.com/influxdb/v2/process-data/common-tasks/){target=_blank} to process your time series data in conjunction with InfluxDB.

 You can add any transformation logic you need for your use case.
 Quix Streams has many powerful operations built in.